walterfreeman/phys307/notes/linux.md

 <center><h1>Notes on Linux</h1></center>

 For more background information on Linux, see the Wikipedia page at <https://en.wikipedia.org/wiki/Linux>.
+The short version: Linux is the operating system that powers my cellphone (and likely yours), many of the computers on the Web, my laptop and maybe yours too, any supercomputer anyone cares about, the LHC, and even some <a href="https://en.wikipedia.org/wiki/Steam_Machine_(hardware_platform)">video game consoles</a>.

 ### 1. Files and directories